siennaspargo/Sip-The-Mocktails/README.md

 Whenever a user submits a mocktail name, the app will display the burger on the left side of the page, waiting to be drank.

-Each mocktail in hte waiting area also has a Devour it! button.
+Each mocktail in the waiting area also has a Devour it! button.

 When the user clicks it, the mocktail will move to the right side of the page.